cmrazek/MECoalescedConvert/README.md

 - Mass Effect 3
 - Mass Effect Legendary Edition (1, 2, and 3)

+This app requires .NET 5 to run.
+If needed you can download it [here](https://dotnet.microsoft.com/download/dotnet/5.0).
+(Look for .NET Desktop Runtime)

 ## Example
 This example will use MassEffect 1 Legendary Edition, downloaded by Origin.
 Your paths may differ.